everbright152/anyAIProxyAPI/README.md

 A: Set `debug: true` in `runner/main.yaml`, which will enable detailed debug logging.

 ### Q: Which operating systems are supported?
-A: Supports macOS, Linux, and Windows, but requires the corresponding platform's Fingerprint Chromium browser.
+A: Supports macOS, Linux, and Windows but requires the corresponding platform's Fingerprint Chromium browser.